redhat-developer/devspaces-chectl/README.md

   --devfile-registry-url=devfile-registry-url  The URL of the external Devfile registry.

-  --devfile-registry-url=devfile-registry-url
-      The URL of the external Devfile registry.

-  --k8spodreadytimeout=k8spodreadytimeout
-      [default: 130000] Waiting time for Pod Ready Kubernetes (in milliseconds)
+  --k8spodreadytimeout=k8spodreadytimeout      [default: 130000] Waiting time for Pod Ready Kubernetes (in milliseconds)

-  --k8spodwaittimeout=k8spodwaittimeout
-      [default: 300000] Waiting time for Pod Wait Timeout Kubernetes (in milliseconds)
+  --k8spodwaittimeout=k8spodwaittimeout        [default: 300000] Waiting time for Pod Wait Timeout Kubernetes (in

-  --listr-renderer=default|silent|verbose
+                                               milliseconds)

-      [default: default] Listr renderer
+  --listr-renderer=default|silent|verbose      [default: default] Listr renderer

-  --os-oauth
-      Enable use of OpenShift credentials to log into CodeReady Workspaces
+  --os-oauth                                   Enable use of OpenShift credentials to log into CodeReady Workspaces

-  --plugin-registry-url=plugin-registry-url
-      The URL of the external plugin registry.
+  --plugin-registry-url=plugin-registry-url    The URL of the external plugin registry.

-  --self-signed-cert
-      Authorize usage of self signed certificates for encryption.
-Note that `self-signed-cert` secret with CA certificate must be created in the configured namespace.
+  --self-signed-cert                           Authorize usage of self signed certificates for encryption.
+Note that
+                                               `self-signed-cert` secret with CA certificate must be created in the configured namespace.
 ```

 _See code: [src/commands/server/start.ts](https://github.com/redhat-developer/codeready-workspaces-chectl/blob/v2.0.0/src/commands/server/start.ts)_